SupremistKing/Transmitter/technical_report.md

-# Technical Report — WhatsApp-like Chat with Cristian Clock Sync
+# Technical Report — TRANSMITTER(WhatsApp-like Chat with Cristian Clock Sync)

 **Overview**
 This project implements a multi-client chat system using Python sockets and threading.